duongdk099/nutrition_app/README.md

 - `js-cookie`: ^3.0.5 (Client-side cookie management)
 - `date-fns`: ^4.1.0 (Date manipulation)

-## Technologies Used
+## 🛠️ Technologies Used

 - **Next.js**: A React framework for server-rendered applications.
 - **Tailwind CSS**: Utility-first CSS framework for styling.
-- **Supabase**: Open-source alternative to Firebase, used for database and authentication.
 - **Neon Database**: Serverless PostgreSQL database.
 - **ESLint**: For consistent code quality and style.

-## License
+## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## 🙏 Acknowledgments

-- Thanks to the creators of Next.js, Tailwind CSS, Supabase, and any other libraries and APIs used.
+- Thanks to the creators of Next.js, Tailwind CSS, Neon, and any other libraries and APIs used.
-- Special thanks to [API Provider] for the nutrition data API.
+- Special thanks to [Nutritionix] for the nutrition data API.